zhixiaoqiang/antd-components-mcp/componentData/components/table/examples.md

 如果 `sortOrder` 或者 `defaultSortOrder` 的值为 `ascend` 或者 `descend`，则可以通过 `sorter` 的函数第三个参数获取当前排序的状态。该函数可以是 `function(a, b, sortOrder) { ... }` 的形式。

-#### en-US

-Use `filters` to generate filter menu in columns, `onFilter` to determine filtered result, and `filterMultiple` to indicate whether it's multiple or single selection, `filterOnClose` to specify whether to trigger filter when the filter menu closes.

-Use `defaultFilteredValue` to make a column filtered by default.

-Use `sorter` to make a column sortable. `sorter` can be a function of the type `sorter: function(rowA, rowB) { ... }` for sorting data locally.

-`sortDirections: ['ascend', 'descend']` defines available sort methods for each columns, effective for all columns when set on table props.
-You can set as `['ascend', 'descend', 'ascend']` to prevent sorter back to default status.

-Use `defaultSortOrder` to make a column sorted by default.

-If a `sortOrder` or `defaultSortOrder` is specified with the value `ascend` or `descend`, you can access this value from within the function passed to the `sorter` as explained above.
-Such a function can take the form: `function(a, b, sortOrder) { ... }`.

 ```typescript
 import React from 'react';